canalplus/rx-player/doc/api/metaplaylist.md

 ### the header #################################################################

-What I call the "header" here is roughly all properties but "contents".
+What I call the "header" here is roughly all root properties but "contents".

-Here is an exhaustive list:
+Here is an exhaustive list of what you should put there:

-  - type (`string`): should always be equal to `"MPL"`, for "MetaPlayList"
+  - type (`string`): should always be equal to `"MPL"`, for "MetaPlayList".

+    The purpose of this value is to facilitate the checks a player might want to perform to verify that it is handling a MetaPlaylist file.
+    The end goal would be for example to improve error reporting for very frequent mistakes like not providing the URL of the right content.

   - version (`string`): version of the MetaPlaylist file.
 Separated in two parts by a point ('.').